 He is also a founding member, and active board member of the new art collective Eclective, a group of artists dedicated to the curation, promotion, and performance of new art.
 Through Eclective, Simonds has been active in many projects, some of which include a cross-collaboration art film, theater commission, and a string quartet project.

 His composition studies have included lessons under Ermir Bejo, Kirsten Broberg, Andrew May, as well as Sungji Hong.
-He holds both a Bachelor of Music degree in Composition and Music Theory from the University of North Texas.
-Simonds currently studies under Augusta Read Thomas at the University of Chicago where he is pursuing an MA.
+He holds a Bachelor of Music degree in Composition and Music Theory from the University of North Texas as well as a master of Arts in Composition from the University of Chicago where he studied under Augusta Read Thomas.